CedricAOUN/react-job-board-backend/README.md

     database: 'jobbyjob_db'
   });
   ```
-- If you setup your connection with different information, you maybe modify this part of the code in "server.js".
+- If you setup your connection with different information, you may modify this part of the code in "server.js".
 - Import "MockDatabase.sql" provided in this repository, into the DB management system.

 If all was done correctly, you should now have a connection point in your Database management system with a "jobbyjob_db" table, and a bunch of data.